-Original Medicare and Medicare Advantage offer the same Part A and Part B benefits, but they differ regarding healthcare provider network rules, prescription drug coverage, and the availability of additional benefits.
+Original Medicare and Medicare Advantage offer the same Part A and Part B benefits.
+However, they have different healthcare professional network rules, prescription drug coverage, and availability of additional benefits.

-In this article, we look at original Medicare and Medicare Advantage plans.
-We provide a comparison of the two options and explain the premiums that a person can expect to pay.
+This article compares Original Medicare and Medicare Advantage plans.
+It also explains the premiums that a person can expect to pay.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 Original Medicare is a government health insurance program that covers hospital and medical costs.
-It comprises Part A and Part B.
+It is made up of Part A and Part B.

 Part A covers hospital costs.
 It includes inpatient care at a hospital, the care received in a skilled nursing facility while recovering from a health condition, and hospice care.